no-name-no-idea/no-name-no-idea/README.md

 # Lots of bugs and S.A.B.J.I.L😃

 <pre><code>
-Where is HONG?
+? : Where is HONG?
-I'm here ✋
+me : I'm here ✋

-Do you have an idea?
+? : Do you have an idea?
-No Idea 🤯
+me : No Idea 🤯
 <code><pre>